GabrielNicolim/Front-End-Mentor/PricingComponent/README.md

 ## About

-Minha resolução de treino para o problema [Interactive pricing component](https://www.frontendmentor.io/challenges/interactive-pricing-component-t0m8PIyY8) do site [FrontEnd Mentor](https://www.frontendmentor.io/).
-Para a criação desta aplicação foi utilizado SCSS, JavaScript e HTML.
-Para uma melhor adequação às diferentes telas mobile first foi implementado.
+My training resolution for the [Interactive pricing component](https://www.frontendmentor.io/challenges/interactive-pricing-component-t0m8PIyY8) problem from the [FrontEnd Mentor](https://www.frontendmentor.io/ ).
+To create this application, SCSS, JavaScript and HTML were used.
+For a better adaptation to the different mobile first screens it was implemented.

 ## View

-Para vizualizar o projeto abra o arquivo index.html em seu navegador ou [clique neste link](https://gabrielnicolim.github.io/PricingComponent/)
+To view the project open the index.html file in your browser or [click this link](https://gabrielnicolim.github.io/Front-End-Mentor/PricingComponent/)

 ![image](https://user-images.githubusercontent.com/69210720/119392716-7e085380-bca6-11eb-9914-9ff50173e308.png)